Skip to main content

 3.3.1 Declaration of Surplus Property

-Cost center managers or their designees may declare property as “surplus” that is no longer useful to their cost center by submitting a Surplus Property Request Form with proper documentation and approvals.
+Cost Center managers or their designees may declare property as “surplus” that is no longer useful to their Cost Center by submitting a Surplus Property Request Form with proper documentation and approvals.

 Surplus options include the following: